AbdelhamidKHELLADI/plants_disease_detection_lite/README.md

 * 📷 Enable live camera inference for instant in-field diagnosis

 ---
-🪴 License
+## 🪴 License
 This project is released under the MIT License.
 You are free to use, modify, and distribute it with attribution.

+## Refs:
+Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-⭐ If you like this project, give it a star!
+## ⭐ If you like this project, give it a star!
 Your feedback helps improve open-source AI for agriculture 🌱